 Dates of Program: January 2001 to March 2008

-Synopsis of the Work: The National Tobacco Control Technical Assistance Consortium (later shortened to Tobacco Technical Assistance Consortium, or TTAC) was a one-stop clearinghouse to connect tobacco-control advocates in the United States at the state and local levels with high-quality and timely technical assistance.
-The Robert Wood Johnson Foundation, the American Legacy Foundation and the American Cancer Society jointly funded this national program.
+Synopsis of the Work: The National Tobacco Control Technical Assistance Consortium (later shortened to Tobacco Technical Assistance Consortium or TTAC) was a one-stop clearinghouse to connect tobacco-control advocates in this country at the state and local level with high-quality and timely technical assistance.
+The Robert Wood Johnson Foundation, the American Legacy Foundation and the American Cancer Society jointly funded TTAC.